cristicretu/CP-Scraper/README.md

 Also, it can open *VSCode, Vim or Atom* with all the freshly made files.

+Your favourite editor is not in this list?
+No problem.
+It can still create the files with all the snippets, all you have to do is to open the freshly created folder by this script.

 Currently, it supports ***codeforces.com***, ***infoarena.ro*** and ***pbinfo.ro***!

 ## Why?